- With organization-wide changes, leaders must assure employees that they are part of the company’s future

 When Greek philosopher Heraclitus wisely said that the only constant is change, perhaps he was referring to business.

 Today, more than ever before, change is constant in the workplace.
-From organisation-wide changes, transformational changes, acquisitions, mergers, restructures, personnel changes, and technological changes, change is everywhere.
+From organization-wide changes, transformational changes, acquisitions, mergers, restructures, personnel changes, and technological changes, change is everywhere.

 Unsurprisingly, any change to business directly impacts the company’s employees.
 One Business Daily article, which found that company changes such as restructuring, budgetary modifications, or new leadership, “can lead to employees who are overly stressed, have less trust in their employers and have a greater desire to find new jobs.”